-Friedrich A. Hayek burst onto the public stage in 1944 with the publication of The Road to Serfdom.
-For most of the first half of the 20th century, the discipline of economics moved progressively and dramatically away from the classical conceptions of liberalism and a confidence in the efficacy of free markets to produce both prosperity and social justice.
+F.A.
+Hayek burst onto the public stage in 1944 with the publication of The Road to Serfdom.
+For more than 50 years the discipline of economics had been moving progressively and dramatically away from the classical conceptions of liberalism and confidence in the efficacy of free markets to produce both prosperity and social justice.
 In the face of this trend toward socialism and the planned economy, Hayek mounted an attack on the increasing involvement of governments in economic affairs and the displacement of markets.

-Born in Vienna, Austria, in 1899, Hayek was 45-years-old when he published his most famous work, The Road to Serfdom.
-With the publication of this book, Hayek became an intellectual celebrity, well known by the public as well as his academic colleagues.
-The following year, he solidified his academic reputation by publishing "The uses of knowledge in society" in the American Economic Review (1945).
+Born in Vienna, Austria, in 1899, Hayek was 45-years-old when he published his most famous work, The Road to Serfdom in 1944.
+He solidified his academic reputation by publishing "The uses of knowledge in society" in the American Economic Review (1945).
 Based on his professional prominence and the fame from his book, Hayek launched a successful career as a public intellectual.
 He lectured widely across the United States and gained significant influence with academics, business leaders and policy makers.
+The crowning achievement of his career was the awarding of the Nobel Prize for Economics in 1974.

-Hayek's most potent argument was that government planning and intervention in economic affairs produced the exact opposite of its stated goals.
-To back up this assertion, Hayek meticulously showed that greater governmental involvement in economic activities resulted in reduced political liberty and economic freedom.
+Arguing that government planning would produce the exact opposite of its stated goals, Hayek meticulously showed that more government involvement in economic affairs curtailed both political liberty and economic freedom.
 In addition, large-scale planning undertaken by the government produced a lower per capita income and a smaller capital stock.
-Hayek successfully attacked socialism on the ground of economic efficacy as well as the damage it did to political liberty.
-His attacks on the new conventional wisdom of economics stimulated a public re-assessment of the socialist economic policies that had gained ascendency, particularly in Europe, after World War I. After receiving the Nobel Prize for Economics in 1974, he continued to work actively in the public arena until his death at age 92.
+He uses economic efficacy and political liberty as bases for his attack on the new conventional wisdom of economics.
+His arguments stimulated a public re-assessment of the socialist economic policies that had gained ascendency, particularly in Europe, after World War I. In 1992, Friedrich A. von Hayek died at age 92.